OGStudio/openscenegraph-cross-platform-guide/1.6.SampleUnderWindows/README.md

 In this tutorial we build and run
 [sample OpenSceneGraph application](http://github.com/OGStudio/openscenegraph-cross-platform-guide-application)
-under Linux.
+under Windows.
 The application displays provided model with simple GLSL shaders.

 **Note**: this tutorial requires a valid OpenSceneGraph installation.
 See previous tutorials for more information.